 Seaweed is broadly categorized as red algae, which includes black laver, green algae, which includes green laver, and brown algae, which includes kelp and wakame seaweed.
 Asakusa nori, Susabi nori, etc. are in the red algae category.
 Hitoegusa and similar are in the green algae category.
-In Japan, seaweed belonging to the Porphyra genus are used as the raw ingredients for dried and baked laver.
+In Japan, seaweed belonging to the Porphyra genus is used as the raw ingredients for a dried and baked laver.
 There are 29 species of Porphyra seaweed that have been confirmed on Japan’s coastlines.
 Of those 29, the following five species are used the most.

 Asakusa nori (Porphyra tenera)

 This laver was once harvested in the Edo-mae sea (Tokyo Bay), and was dubbed “Asakusa nori” by the laver researcher, Kintaro Okamura, in 1909.
 It grows to a width of 10 cm and a length of around 50 cm.
 For many years it was the main, farmed seaweed of Japan, but once Nawate susabino nori appeared on the market, the level of production of Asakusa nori decreased and now it has become an endangered species.
 Laver made with Asakusa nori has a red tint when dried, but baking it transforms it into a beautiful green color.
-The texture if Asakusa nori is soft and smooth in the mouth compared to the firm Susabi nori.
+The texture of Asakusa nori is soft and smooth in the mouth compared to the firm Susabi nori.

 Susabi nori (Porphyra yezoensis)

 Originally, this species grew a lot from the Tohoku region to Hokkaido.
 It grows quickly compared to Asakusa nori, and since the finished product is a nice, black color, it very quickly took the nation by storm.
 Nawate susabino nori, which grows up to 1 meter in length, was discovered among the farmed Susabi nori.
 Currently, at least 90% of farmed seaweed is said to be a strain of Nawate susabino nori.
-The color of laver made from Susabi nori is dark and the closer to black it is, the more expensive.
+The color of laver made from Susabi nori is dark and the closer to black it is, the more expensive it.
 It has a firmer texture with a glossy luster than Asakusa nori does, and it gives sushi a nice finish.

 Suzi aonori (Ulva prolifera)

 This laver grows on the coastlines and brackish waters where freshwater flows, throughout Japan.
 It is shaped in a 1 mm thick tube and is a bright green color.
-A high volume of branches grow from the thicker part, which is equivalent to the main shaft.
+A high volume of branches grows from the thicker part, which is equivalent to the main shaft.
 It grows to be 20 to 80 cm in length.
 Sometimes it can even reach 2 meters or more.
-It is the most expensive of green nori.
+It is the most expensive green nori.
 Suzi aonori is a famous product of Shimanto River in Kochi prefecture and Yoshino River in Tokushima prefecture, where it is mass-farmed.